bottlenoselabs/sokol-cs/README.md

 - 2019/11/03: Added Azure Pipelines for builds and tests.
 - 2019/11/02: .NET Core samples working with Windows.
 - 2019/10/25: .NET Core samples working with macOS.
-- 2019/10/23: "Unsafe" `sokol_gfx` API finished.
+- 2019/10/23: `sokol_gfx` C API finished.
 - 2019/10/15: Initial project creation.

-## "Unsafe" API
+## C API

 The [P/Invoke](https://docs.microsoft.com/en-us/dotnet/framework/interop/consuming-unmanaged-dll-functions) bindings are a pure port of the C headers; they exactly match what is in C, and the naming conventions used in C are maintained.

 The C structs in C# are:

 - Blittable: [Same memory layout as C structs](https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types).
 This allows the structures to be passed by value (copy of data) or reference (copy of pointer) from the managed world of .NET to the unmanaged world of C [as is, improving performance.](https://docs.microsoft.com/en-us/dotnet/framework/interop/copying-and-pinning#formatted-blittable-classes).
 - Usually passed by reference: Often, the [`ref` keyword is used to pass the struct by reference](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/ref#passing-an-argument-by-reference) (copy of pointer) to avoid passing by value (copy of the data) for performance reasons.
-The general rule of thumb is if size of a struct is bigger than the size of a pointer (64-bits, or 8 bytes, on a 64-bit machine), then [it should probably be passed by reference](https://docs.microsoft.com/en-us/dotnet/csharp/write-safe-efficient-code).
+The general rule of thumb is if the struct size is bigger than the size of a pointer (64-bits, or 8 bytes, on a 64-bit machine), then [it should probably be passed by reference](https://docs.microsoft.com/en-us/dotnet/csharp/write-safe-efficient-code).

 In .NET, the `unsafe` keyword will most often be necessary for using the C structs and calling the C functions.
 Also, for practicality, it's recommended to import the module with all the bindings, structs, and enums like so: